Selecting an Oxidizer

 RTOs are by far the technology of choice for most applications today because they offer high VOC destruction rates, reliability, and fuel efficiency.
 Poppet valve designs have been proven over the 25 years they have been used for RTO systems.
 Some designs over-complicate the poppet valve and should be avoided or added maintenance downtime should be planned into your production schedule.

 Another switching valve technology is a rotary valve RTO.
 These have been around for over 15 years and a few of them have proven reliable.
-They can be maintenance challenges in certain application, and certain systems are more maintenance intensive due to the bed separation method, and the high heat location of the bearing for rotation.
+They can be maintenance challenges in certain applications, and certain systems are more maintenance-intensive due to the bed separation method plus the high heat location of the bearing for rotation.
 Rotary valve technology has evolved to where these valves are proven and reliable performers.
 Utilizing electric drives (motor, VSD) in cold weather locations addresses pneumatic freezing issues common in cold weather RTO switching valves.

 Get a Free Cost Estimate & Valuable Insights

-The air pollution equipment technology that is appropriate for a given application is dependent upon the type and volume of emissions produced by the industrial process.
+The air pollution equipment technology that is appropriate for a given application depends on the type and volume of emissions produced by the industrial process.
 Kono Kogs specializes in helping companies determine which air pollution control equipment will best destroy their emissions at an affordable total cost of ownership.
 Kono Kogs can provide Total Cost of Ownership (TCO) estimates for any system we offer, helping you make the most informed choice of oxidizer options available.

 Give us a call and we can help you with your oxidizer selection process, even if we don’t have a system that matches your needs.
 Or, maybe we have a great match for you in our inventory.
 We look forward to the opportunity to help you navigate this potentially confusing process of selecting an emission control system for your facility/client.